frostbitten/UserFrosting/README.md

 Issues Addressed by this fork:
 * Desktop window size can be small without going mobile
-* Form errors show in tooltips, rather than pushing all the other form elements around
+* Form errors show in tooltips, rather than pushing all the other form elements around (WIP)
 * Sidebar scrolls when too big to fit in window
 * Sidebar tethered cards can be used in the empty screen realestate below the sidebar
 * Dropdown menus can be bootstrap, or "tethered" for extra position features